yigitsever/Evaluating-Dictionary-Alignment/README.md

 pip install -r requirements.txt
 ```

-Rest of this README assumes that you are on the repository root directory.
+Rest of this README assumes that you are in the repository root directory.

 </p>
 </details>